Uncharted Waters: Selling a New Product Robustly: Two Benchmarks: Formal Statements

-The only difference between the model considered here and the main model is that Buyer's outside option distribution \(G\) is assumed to be \emph{known} to Seller in the former.
-For simplicity, I assume that \(G\) has full support and admits a log-concave density \(g\).
+The only difference between this benchmark and the main model is that Seller \emph{knows} Buyer's outside-option distribution \(G\).
+For simplicity, assume that \(G\) has full support and admits a strictly log-concave density \(g\).